 Mobile homes have their plumbing running underneath the home and if this is not protected then animals can get under the home and burrow into the plumbing lines often causing premature leaks in the plumbing system of the mobile home.

 As discussed in previous blogs, the flooring system of a mobile home is wood-based.

 If the skirting is not properly installed and maintained then, in addition to the plumbing having issues, the wood-based flooring can have premature damage done to it through animals chewing on the support beams of your flooring system.

-In order for your skirting to be kept in good shape, we here at The Mobile Home Dealer, strongly suggest you routinely walk your mobile home and identify any issues you see with the skirting and act quickly to get these issues taken care of.
+In order for your skirting to be kept in good shape, we here at The Mobile Home Dealer, strongly suggest you routinely walk your mobile home identify any issues you see with the skirting, and act quickly to get these issues taken care of.